AAGaming00/twitch-plays-switch/README.md

 # twitch-plays-switch
 A python script to let twitch chat control your Nintendo Switch.
-Also the code is pretty janky.
+The code is pretty janky.
 **Only works on Linux.**